-Essex County Council is the determining planning authority for the following types of applications:
+Essex County Council is the determining authority for the following type of applications:

-- Mineral extraction and associated development such as quarries, mineral wharves, rail heads and sand and gravel processing plants. - Waste proposals including landfill sites, waste transfer/recycling sites and scrap yards. - County Council's own development (Reg.
-3) including new schools, school extensions, road development (where the Council is the Highway Authority), as well as development for other Council responsibilities such as libraries and Country Parks.
+- Waste proposals including landfill sites, waste transfer/recycling sites and scrap yards. - County Council's own development including new schools, school extensions, road development (where the council is the Highway Authority), as well as development for other council responsibilities such as libraries and country parks. - Mineral extraction and associated development such as quarries, mineral wharves, rail heads and sand and gravel processing plants.